Skip to main content

 Alert V

 Aircraft crash in a populated area.
-Automatic 2nd Alarm, with closest Crash Rig available, R4 and a paramedic.
+Automatic Second Alarm, with the closest Crash Rig available, R4 and a paramedic.

 Reduced Alert V

-Aircraft crash where there is a limited hazard.
-On a freeway, or city street, for example, and there is NO FIRE.
-Automatic 1st Alarm with closest Crash Rig.
+Aircraft crash where there is a limited hazard; for example, the crash is on a freeway or city street and there is no fire.
+Automatic First Alarm with closest Crash Rig.

 Wildland Alert V

 Aircraft crash in a wildland, unpopulated area.
-Crash 2 Rig, Rescue 4, Water Tender, 2 Brush Rigs, Utility Rig and a Paramedic.
+Crash 2 Rig, Rescue 4, Water Tender, two Brush Rigs, Utility Rig and a Paramedic.